nxtruong/Website-NXTLAB-Netlify/content/authors/lab/_index.md

 ---
 # Display name
-title: Intelligent Control Systems (ICONS) Laboratory
+title: Intelligent Cyber-Physical Systems (iCPS) Laboratory

 # Is this the primary user of the site?
 superuser: true